jronallo/abrizer/README.md

 # Abrizer

 Abrizer takes a source video and creates various derivatives for delivery including adaptive bitrate formats like DASH and HLS.
+An opinionated work in progress.

 ## Requirements